 |22.
 The Board of Directors approves a Code of Ethics and Conduct reflecting ethical and integrity values and principles and the Company’s culture.
 The Code of Ethics and Conduct is informed to and binding on all the Company’s directors, managers and employees.|

-The Code of Business Conduct is publicly available at the Company’s website and should be expressly accepted by all the Company employees, as well as by the members of Pampa’s Board and Supervisory Committee.
+The Code of Conduct, which will be available on the Company’s website, will have to be expressly accepted by all the Company employees and Pampa’s Board and Supervisory Committee members.

 Therefore, the Company applies this recommended practice.